gitluin/peachbar/README.md

 Place `battery.rules` in `/etc/udev/rules.d/`.
 Then, run `sudo udevadm control --reload` to ensure the rules take effect at the moment, or you could reboot.
 Per the [ArchWiki](https://wiki.archlinux.org/index.php/Udev): "However, the rules are not re-triggered automatically on already existing devices", and last I checked the battery is already existing.

 To properly integrate with `sara` and `lemonbar`, adjust the `barpx` variable in `config.h` to the size that you want, and then replace any call in `~/.xinitrc` to `exec sara` with a call to the `start_sara.sh` script.
 This creates an instance of [lemonbar with Xft support](https://github.com/krypt-n/bar) that is identical to the bar that was originally in v1.0.
-You will have to install `lemonbar` separately for this to work.
+You will have to install `lemonbar-xft` separately for this to work.

 `lemonbar` has a **lot** of customization options, so go hog-wild here.
 At the very least, make sure the height of the bar matches the `barpx` you allotted for it!
 The script has what's probably crude support for multihead, and you might have to muck about with it to get it to work.
 Make sure you comb through the shell scripts to verify that everything matches your system.